tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 The address book can keep multiple network addresses for the same node ID, but this number should be limited.
-A new address with a node ID that is already present in the address book is **not** added when:
+A new address with a node ID that is already present in the address book is **not added** when:

-- The latest address added with the same node ID is stored in an old bucket
+- The last address added with the same node ID is stored in an old bucket, so it is considered a "good" address
-- There are addresses for this node ID in `maxNewBucketsPerAddress = 4` buckets
+- There are addresses associated to the same node ID stored in `maxNewBucketsPerAddress = 4` distinct buckets
-- Randomly, with an exponentially increasing probability as the number of buckets in which there is an address with this node ID increases.
-If the address is in one bucket, it is not added with 50% of probability.
-If it is in two buckets, with 75% of probability, and so on.
+- Randomly, with a probability that increases exponentially with the number of buckets in which there is an address with the same node ID.

-Addresses of nodes not yet tracked, i..e, whose node IDs that are not present in the address book, should always be added.
+  So, a new address for a node ID which is already present in one bucket is added with 50% of probability; if the node ID is present in two buckets, the probability decreases to 25%; and if it is present in three buckets, the probability is 12.5%.

 Addresses are stored in [buckets](#buckets).
-The bucket to which a new address is added is computed based on the address and its source address.
+The bucket to which a new address is added is computed based on the address itself and its source address.
 An address is not added to a bucket if it is already present there.
 This should not happen with addresses with new node IDs, but it can happen with addresses with known node IDs.